DE — 24143 Kiel

 Boxes isolate and dissect conversations with people in Kiel Gaarden who have experienced exclusion from society, for example through family misfortunes or drug consumption.
 The presentation in individual boxes is an attempt to reflect the vacuum in which these people are situated.
 In each box, different soundtracks can be heard.
 In these, Fragments of words are condensed through repetition and overlapping in order to reveal the reasons for their misfortunes.

-Hannes Fleckstein and Mateusz Dworczyk opened a common dialogue in 2018, from which various artistic works have emerged.
+Fleckstein/ Dworczyk opened a common dialogue in 2018, from which various artistic works have emerged.
 The current use of images as a representation of individuals or groups and its power to shape societal issues or political reality in everyday life is usually the starting point for the work of both artists.
 Fleckstein and Dworczyk´s aim is to see the image and its medium in a continuous social and technical change and the criticall reflection on it.
-The filmic/photographic work and the installations try to create new spaces of association and tension.
+The work and its installations try to create new spaces of association and tension.
 They also raise questions about the meaning and origin of the image as well as the discrepancies between non-digital and digital reality in our image-based culture.

 Copyright — The content and works published on this website are governed by the copyright laws of Germany.
 Any duplication, processing, distribution or any form of utilisation beyond the scope of copyright law shall require the prior written consent of the author or authors in question.
 In particular, third-party content is identified as such.
 Should you nevertheless become aware of a copyright infringement, please inform us accordingly.
 If we become aware of any infringements, we will remove such contents immediately.